SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 and doesn't require you to write an asterisk (``*``) to indicate that you are creating a reference.
 Instead, these references are defined like any other constant or variable in Swift.
-The standard library provides types like `UnsafePointer <//apple_ref/swift/struct/s:SP>`_ that you can use if you need to interact with pointers directly.
+The standard library provides pointer and buffer types that you can use if you need to interact with pointers directly --- see `Manual Memory Management <https://developer.apple.com/documentation/swift/swift_standard_library/manual_memory_management>`_.

 ..
 TODO: functions aren't "instances".
 This needs clarifying.